 - package/scripts setup optional, undocumented and unmaintained scripts

 - package/run -- touches qmail/alias/ files, sets default-delivery, and enables s/qmail's sendmail module

-A concise documentation for s/qmail is under construction.
-However, some survival information can be found here:
+A concise documentation for s/qmail is close to be final:

 - A 's/qmail Big Picture' is available providing the default settings (run scripts) for most services.

 - The 'official' s/qmail documentation is (however) still in progress.

 - The set of man-pages coming along with s/qmail have been converted into HTML and are accessible here.

 - The standard LWQ documentation for Qmail is mostly still valid; except for the installation procedure of s/qmail (and its extensions of course).

 Once you've checked the s/qmail requirements and complied to those, you are ready to go for download and installation.

 The current release(s) of s/qmail can be downloaded here: